ssendhil/Getting_and_Cleaning_Data/README.md

 - Merge the training and the test data sets to create one data set
 - Extract only the measurements on the mean and standard deviation for each measurement
 - Use descriptive activity names to name the activities in the data set
-- Appropriately label the data set with descriptive variable names
+- Appropriately label the data set with descriptive variable names (see: `tidy_data.txt`)
 - Create a second, independent tidy set with the average of each variable for each activity and each subject.
 - Write the data set to the `final_data.txt` file